mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/index.md

 *   Install DC/OS on agent node

 ![Production Installation Process](/1.11/img/advanced-installer.png)

-Figure 1 - The production installation process
+Figure 1.
+The production installation process

-This installation method requires:
+This installation method requires that:

 *   The bootstrap node must be network accessible from the cluster nodes.
 *   The bootstrap node must have the HTTP(S) ports open from the cluster nodes.